 If you are faced with cancellation, you need to argue that the ground for cancellation does not exist, or there is a reason why your visa should not be canceled.
 This requires knowledgeable and dedicated representation to the authority.

-Also, you must be mindful about your argument that not to trigger other Visa Cancellation under s501 related to criminal conducts
+Also, you must be mindful of your argument that not to trigger other Visa Cancellation under s501 related to criminal conducts.

-S116 and s501 of Migration Act 1958 give the Minister the power to cancel your Australian visa or citizenship, it is the most litigated areas in Australian migration law because the power is not defined clearly.
+Both s116 and s501 of the Migration Act 1958 give the Minister the power to cancel your Australian visa or citizenship.
+These are the most litigated areas in Australian migration law because the power Miniter is not defined clearly.